francesjgonzales/algorithm-structures/README.md

 - Write a program that takes the genre of a book as input.

-- If the genre is "Fiction," print "Category: Fiction."
+- If the genre is `Fiction`, print `Category: Fiction.`

-- If the genre is "Non-Fiction," print "Category: Non-Fiction."
+- If the genre is `Non-Fiction`, print `Category: Non-Fiction.`

-- If the genre is "Science Fiction," print "Category: Science Fiction."
+- If the genre is `Science Fiction`, print `Category: Science Fiction.`

-- If the genre does not match any of these, print "Category: Unknown."
+- If the genre does not match any of these, print `Category: Unknown.`

 ### Define the problem: